devritter/BlazingExtensions/docs/decisions/0001-string-isnullorwhitespace-extension-naming.md

 * someString.IsValuable()
     * see above
 * someString.IsBlank()
-    * Bad, more feels like it checks only against "emptiness"
+    * Neutral/bad, more feels like it checks only against "emptiness"
-    * Bad, because the other way round, you need to invert the return value
+    * Bad, because it is the other way round, you need to invert the return value
+        * Neutral/good, because we could have a `IsNotBlank()` extension method
 * someString.HasData()
+    * Neutral, would fit better for some more complex classes
 * someString.HasContent()
-    * Good, because null+empty definitely is not "content". and you can't really expect white-spaces if this method returns true
+    * Good, because null+empty definitely is not "content".
+And white-spaces are no "useful" content.
-    * Good, because this method could also be used for null/empty lists
+    * Good, because this method name could also be used for null/empty lists
     * Good, because also the opposite is possible: `.LacksContent()`
 * someString.HasValue()
-    * Good, because analogy to nullables``
+    * Good, because analogy to nullables
-    * Bad, because then `""` would be a value, same as default values like `0` or `false`
+    * Bad, because people could expect `""` to be a value, same as default values like `0` or `false`
 * someString.IsValid()
     * Bad, because validity is domain specific
     * Bad, could raise too many expectations (we don't check validation attributes)
 * someString.IsGood()
-    * see above
+    * Bad, because it depends on the situation.
+E.g. variables like `headerTextOverride` are fine to be empty.
 * someString.IsFilled()
     * Good, because it's quite clear that something has to be in it
     * Bad, because it sounds like some filling limit is reached, e.g. students in a course